Obama shortens prison sentences for 102 convicts: White House

-WASHINGTON U.S. President Barack Obama shortened the prison sentences for 102 convicts serving time for drug-related offenses in his latest round of commutations, the White House said on Thursday.
+WASHINGTON (Reuters) - U.S. President Barack Obama shortened the prison sentences for 102 convicts serving time for drug-related offenses in his latest round of commutations, the White House said on Thursday.

 Obama has now granted a total of 774 commutations during his presidency, which ends on Jan.
 20, as part of his push to reform the criminal justice system to reduce the number of people serving long sentences for non-violent drug offenses.